ANSWERS TO YOUR QUESTIONS

 If you are allergic to any vegetable, for example radishes, then don’t eat radish microgreens as it is quite likely that whatever it is in radishes that you are immune to, may also be present in the radish leaves.
 Do not grow tomato seeds as Microgreens as tomato leaves will contain a toxin.

 Not to be mistaken for a one-off grow kit, these kits are designed with total sustainability and education at their root, enabling our growing community to keep a constant supply of superfoods at hand in any space they have.
 Included are 6 reusable bamboo growing dishes, 12 discs of organic, vegan-friendly, peat-free coir alongside 3 varieties of organic Microgreen seeds.
 Each set of seeds, when grown into Microgreens, delivers a powerful flavour punch and they have been mixed, not only for their health benefits, but so they all grow at the same rate, meaning you can get creative in the kitchen!
-We have designed this kit to allow you to plant 3 trays of Microgreens each and every week, consistently for a whole month and there is also a growing calendar included to help you keep track of when:
+We have designed this kit to allow you to plant 3 trays of Microgreens each and every week, consistently for a whole month and there is also a growing calendar included to help you keep track of when: Plant, move seedlings into light & when you harvest.
+Then all you have to do is replenish with our seasonal bundles of seeds, coir & a Microgreen Msytery!

 Yes, all our seeds are organic.
 We are regulated by the Soil Association.